 CFP: for short essays (1-2 pages) on various aspects of women’s experience in Second Life.
 Go here for more info.

 Rebecca Donner reviews the novel, A Short History of Women by Kate Walbert, at bookforum.com.
 Multigenerational novels about women often elicit analogies to tapestries–relationships are interwoven, themes are intertwined, and there is much braiding of narrative strands.
 Let us not likewise domesticate Kate Walbert’s remarkable novel A Short History of Women, which traces five generations back to Dorothy Trevor Townsend, a Cambridge-educated suffragette who commits suicide for her cause.
-Read the complete review.
+Read..
+Read More

 Elizabeth Lund reviews Poems from the Women’s Movement by Honor Moore for the Christian Science Monitor.
 This “landmark collection” is powerful precisely because it is not a manifesto.
 Instead, the power of these poems comes from the fact that one writer after another — from the 1960s to the 1980s — dared to say what hadn’t been voiced before.
-In doing so, they helped other women — from scholars to housewives and mothers..
+In doing so, they helped other women — from scholars to..
 Read More

 Feminists’ Night at the Movies 8:00 PM – 10:00 PM Location: Palmer House, Room: Chicago Room Featuring three films from the Women Make Movies catalog: Women’s Kingdom: a film by Xiaoli Zhou and produced by Xiaoli Zhou & Brent E. Huffman.
-With breathtaking imagery shot in a remote area of southwest China, this short documentary offers a rare glimpse into Mosuo culture, one of the last matriarchal societies in the world, virtually unheard..
+With breathtaking imagery shot in a remote area of southwest China, this short documentary offers a rare glimpse into Mosuo culture, one of the last matriarchal societies in the..
 Read More

 WSS members may be interested in some of the Grassroots Programs planned for the Annual Conference in Chicago.